 - Optical tube

-- Aluminum tripod with an accessory tray
+- Steel tube tripod with an accessory tray

-- Two 1.25" eyepieces: MA25mm (28X), MH9mm (78X)
+- Two 1.25" eyepieces: MH25mm (28X), MH9mm (78X)

-- 2X 1.25" Barlow lens

 - Diagonal mirror

-- Red Dot viewfinder with bracket
+- Red dot viewfinder with bracket

-- Telescope mount
+- Telescope mount with slow motion controls

-- Hardware used in the assembly:

-- 3 bolts (2" long) with wing nuts and washers

-- 3 screws (1/2" long) with nuts

-The tube has a focal length of 700mm, and its objective lens has a diameter of 60mm.
+The tube has a focal length of 700mm, and its objective lens has a diameter of 70mm.
 The lens diameter is one of the most important pieces of information about the telescope.
 The size of the objective lens determines how much detail you will be able to see in your telescope.
-The focal length information will help later on to calculate magnification.
+The focal length will help later on to calculate magnification.
 Setting up your telescope involves these simple steps:

-- · Assemble your tripod
+- Assemble your tripod

-- Attach the accessory tray
+- Adjusting the tripod

-- · Attach the optical tube to the mount
+- Attach the optical tube to the mount

 - Attach the red dot viewfinder

-- Attach the diagonal mirror and evepiece
+- Attach the diagonal mirror and eyepiece

+- Balancing the optical tube

 - Align the red dot viewfinder

-Study the the picture on the next page and become acquainted with the parts of your telescope.
+- Study the the picture on the next page and become acquainted with the parts of your telescope.
 Then proceed to "Assemble your Tripod."